rqlite/gorqlite/README.md

 The main API mirrors a subset of `database/sql` semantics — `Open()`, `Query()`/`QueryOne()`, `Next()`/`Scan()`/`Map()`, `Write()`/`WriteOne()` — without pretending to be a full `database/sql` driver.

-> Looking for an even smaller wrapper?
+> Looking for a lightweight Go client?
 See [rqlite/rqlite-go-http](https://github.com/rqlite/rqlite-go-http).

 ## Status